History of Gmail: Extended beta phase

 On 2 November 2006, Google began offering a mobile-application based version of Gmail for mobile phones capable of running Java applications.
 In addition, Sprint announced separately that it would make the application available from its Vision and Power Vision homepages, preloaded onto some new Sprint phones.
 The application gives Gmail its own custom menu system and the site displays attachments, such as photos and documents in the application.
 The application was solely developed in Google's Kitchener office.

 On 28 January 2007, Google Docs & Spreadsheets was integrated with Gmail, providing the capability to open attached Microsoft Word DOC files directly from Gmail.

 On 14 February 2007, invitations were no longer required to create an account and the service was opened for anyone to sign up for.

 On 24 October 2007, Google announced that IMAP was available for all accounts, including Google Apps for your Domain.

 On 5 June 2008, Google introduced Gmail Labs.

 On 8 December 2008, Google added a to-do list to Gmail.
 When the new Tasks feature is enabled, a box shows up on top of the Gmail window.
 In it, users can add, reorder and delete tasks.
-It is also possible to assign a due date to each action and even convert e-mails into tasks.
+It is also possible to assign a due date to each action and even convert emails into tasks.

 On 12 December 2008, Gmail added support for PDF viewing within the browser.

 On 24 February 2009, Gmail suffered a two and a half hour outage, affecting 100 million accounts.

 On 7 July 2009, Gmail officially exited its beta status in a move to attract more business use of the service.

 On 1 September 2009, Gmail suffered another outage for several hours.

+In January 2027, Gmail will officially discontinue third-party "Send as" address support.